sasdallas/reduceOS/README.md

 # Known Bugs
 - ACPI does not initialize, gets stuck in a loop on handling APIC.
-- TSS does not initialize properly (it's not needed for now)
-- bios32 not working properly, crashes on call.
 - **Severe:** Multitasking never calls the handlers - working on a solution.
 - When printing BUILD_DATE to the serial console, it is not printed properly.
 Possibly a bug with printf_putchar's `%u` handler.
 - For some reason, `printf()` can't handle a `%x` when paging values are passed.
 I added some code I found to fix it, it works fine in the function calling it but not in printf.
 It's not bad, the `%x` operator works fine otherwise.
 In the meantime, `printf_hex()` has been added to mitigate this.